Austin Brady

-Austin Brady (born 17 April 1955) was an Irish association football (soccer) player from the 1970s to the 1990s.
+Austin Brady (born 17 April 1955) is an Irish former association football player, who competed from the 1970s to the 1990s.

 Career

 Brady played as a defender for Bohemians, amongst others, during his career in the League of Ireland.
 He made 7 appearances for Bohemians in European competition.
 He also won amateur international caps for Ireland.

 In May 1987, Brady had his testimonial at Richmond Park.